JosePeanilla/CataMe-Backend/README.md

 - `GET /wines` - Get the list of all the wine bottles.
 - `POST /wines` - Register a new wine bottle (requires administrator approval).

+#### Winery users - Endpoints

+These endpoints allow obtaining information from ALL the registered wineries:

+- `GET /users/wineries` - Get the list of all registered wineries.
+- `GET /users/wineries/:id` - Get the information about a specific winery user.
+    A winery user with given ID must exist in the database.
+- `POST /users/wineries` - Create a new winery user.
+    It requires that all necessary arguments are passed in the request body.
+- `PUT /users/wineries/:id` - Update a winery user's profile.
+    A winery user with given ID must exist in the database.
+    It requires that all necessary arguments are passed in the request body.
+- `PATCH /users/wineries/:id/:field` - Update a winery user's profile specific field.
+    A winery user with given ID must exist in the database.
+    The given field must be from a winery user entity.
+- `DELETE /users/wineries/:id` - Delete a winery user's account.
+    A winery user with given ID must exist in the database.

 ### Database collections

 The data model is organized into MongoDB collections, which are: